arvind2602/e-waste/README.md

 2. Contributing:

+    ```bash
-    1. Fork the repository by clicking on the "Fork" button on the project's GitHub page.
+    1. Fork the repository by clicking on the "Fork" button on the projects GitHub page.
     2. Clone your forked repository to your local machine
     3. Create a new branch for your feature or bug fix